gosling-lang/gosling-docs/Documentation.md

 `superposition` enables users to superpose multiple marks on top of each other.
-`superpostion` is an array of objects, each object specifies one visual mark.
-This visual mark inherit the properties (e.g., `data`, `x`, `y`) defined in this track, unless these properies are redefined in the object.
+`superposition` is an array of objects, each object specifies one visual mark.
+Each visual mark inherits the properties (e.g., `data`, `x`, `y`) defined in this track, unless these properties are redefined in this object.

 ```javascript
 {